-At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated non-AP STA associated with the removed affiliated AP shall delete any information maintained for that link.
+At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the (#16483)non-AP MLD shall delete any information maintained for that link.
 After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the non-AP MLD shall consider that it has been disassociated from the AP MLD and shall delete MLD association information.

-NOTE 3—.
+NOTE 3—(#16001)When an affiliated AP of an AP MLD is advertised to be removed in a Reconfiguration ML element, the other APs associated with the same AP MLD continue to include the TBTT Information field for that AP in the Reduced Neighbor Report element.
 Once an AP affiliated with an AP MLD is removed, the other APs affiliated with the same AP MLD do not include the TBTT Information field for the removed AP in the Reduced Neighbor Report element.
-Further, the removed AP is not included by the transmitted BSSIDs of the multiple BSSID sets corresponding to the APs affiliated with the same AP MLD.
+Further, the removed AP is not included by (#18126)any of the transmitted BSSIDs of the multiple BSSID sets (if any) corresponding to the APs affiliated with the AP MLD of the removed AP.

 TGbe editor: Please modify the 18th paragraph in this subclause as follows:

-If a non-AP MLD removes a setup link locally from its multi-link setup as a result of the removal of an AP affiliated with its associated AP MLD, and that results in a TID not being mapped to any of the remaining setup links (if exists) in either direction for that non-AP MLD, then the non-AP MLD and the AP MLD shall operate with that TID mapped to all remaining enabled links for that direction after the removal of the setup link, until a new TID-to-link mapping is established for that TID.
-Otherwise both the AP MLD and the nonAP MLD shall continue to operate based on the currently established TID-to-link mapping for that TID on the remaining setup links after the removal of the setup link.
+If a non-AP MLD removes a setup link (#15998) from its multi-link setup as a result of the removal of an AP affiliated with its associated AP MLD, and that results in a TID not being mapped to any of the remaining setup links (if exists) in either direction for that non-AP MLD, then the non-AP MLD and the AP MLD shall operate with that TID mapped to all remaining enabled links for that direction after the removal of the setup link, until a new TID-to-link mapping is established for that TID. (#15998)

 TGbe editor: Please add following two paragraphs at the end of this clause:

+(#15617)If the removal of one or more APs as per procedures defined in this subclause results in no EMLSR links remaining for an associated non-AP MLD, both the AP MLD and the non-AP MLD shall disable the EMLSR mode for that non-AP MLD without requiring transmission of an EML Operating Mode Notification frame from the non-AP MLD.

+(#15617)If the removal of one or more APs as per procedures defined in this subclause results in no EMLMR links remaining for an associated non-AP MLD, both the AP MLD and the non-AP MLD shall disable the EMLMR mode for that non-AP MLD without requiring transmission of an EML Operating Mode Notification frame from the non-AP MLD.

 35.3.6.4 ML reconfiguration to the ML setup(#15985)